lareinayden/miniz-board/README.md

 Matthrew Kelsey(original), Nick Zhang(current maintainer)

 #### Tricks
+  Because we use timer, sometimes our code interfere with booloader, and cause problem when uploading.
+If problem occurs, like If you get error 'no device found on /dev/ttyACM0',:

-Double tapping the reset button on Arduino Nano 33 IoT will force bootloader mode.
-This is helpful in some cases
+ * Double tap the reset button on Arduino Nano 33 IoT to force bootloader mode.
+ * Close the serial monitor
+ * If upload fails, copy the command to upload, and run it in a terminal.